general-ackbar/ZX81-external-eprom-builder/README.md

 The [original repository](https://github.com/thomasheckmann/zx81-external-eprom) contains the code to achieve this (see the `autorun` folder).
 This repository contains a **small command-line utility** that makes the process easier:

-- Combines a modified system ROM, a small loader, and a `.P` file.
+- Combines a modified system ROM, a small loader, and one or more `.P` file.
 - Compresses the `.P` file using **zx7**.
 - Loader decompresses the file at load time.
 - Makes it possible to include programs **larger than 8 KB**.